leafsphp/new-docs/leaf-mvc/v/2.0/intro/first-app.md

-# Your first Leaf API ✨
+# Your first leaf MVC app ✨

-Before you go on, Leaf API is powered by [Leaf](/leaf), so we'll recommend getting familiar with the core [Leaf package](/leaf) first.
+Before you go on, leaf MVC is powered by [Leaf](/leaf), so we'll recommend getting familiar with the core [Leaf package](/leaf) first.
 Not to worry, it takes just about 5-10 minutes to completely learn the basics if you've used any PHP framework before.

 Note that all your development is done in the `App` directory.
-By default, a few demos have been created to give you a quick idea on how Leaf API works.
+By default, a few demos have been created to give you a quick idea on how leaf MVC works.

 ## Introduction 📖

-This is a little "tutorial" put together to introduce you to Leaf API, and help you learn all needed concepts.
-We'll be building a simple API to demonstrate how Leaf API works.
-We’ll be using models, request, response, controllers, migrations, leaf’s command line tool and a whole lot of other tools provided for us.😎
+This is a little "tutorial" put together to introduce you to leaf MVC, and help you learn all needed concepts.
+We'll be building a simple blog to demonstrate how leaf MVC works.
+We’ll be using models, request, views, controllers, migrations, leaf’s command line tool and a whole lot of other tools provided for us.😎

 **Note: If you are not familiar with PHP, we recommend that you check out the [W3Schools PHP Tutorial](https://www.w3schools.com/php/default.asp) before continuing.**

-## Our First API
+## Our First App

-In the [previous section](/leaf-api/v/2.0/?id=Installation), we looked at installation, Leaf API's directory structure and running your project, it's assumed you've already read this section.
-After following the installation instructions, your Leaf API structure should be initialized for you.
+In the [previous section](/leaf-mvc/v/2.0/?id=Installation), we looked at installation, leaf MVC's directory structure and running your project, it's assumed you've already read this section.
+After following the installation instructions, your leaf MVC structure should be initialized for you.
 You can run the intro app with

 ```bash
 php leaf serve